nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 When I first started with Logos, I hesitated to buy libraries, thinking they were overpriced and full of resources I’d never use.
 However, I've learned that while you may not use every resource that comes with your library, you will get others you want at a steep discount.
 You can buy resources individually, but you’ll likely spend far more money in the long run.

 Worst-case scenario with a Logos library: you get the resources you want and hundreds more at little or no extra cost.

+Additionally, you will never pay for a resource twice.
+When you buy a Logos resource, it is yours forever.
+With dynamic pricing, Logos will prorate the price of any library you purchase if you already own a given resource in your Logos library.

 ## Logos Library Recommendations